Markus Klein (PI):

 Edward Sosu (Co-I):

-Dr Edward Sosu is a Reader and currently Deputy Head of School for Research in the Institute of Education at the University of Strathclyde.
+Dr Edward Sosu is a Professor and currently Deputy Head of School for Research in the Institute of Education at the University of Strathclyde.
 He has a strong interest in quantitative methods and in addressing educational issues from a psychological perspective.
 His current research is predominantly focused on understanding how socioeconomic disadvantage influences educational and psychological trajectories from early childhood.

 Valentina Perinetti Casoni: